thekhyatigandhi/javascript/README.md

 ## Usage

 To use this website, click on generate password.
-When you click on that, there are certain prompts.
+When you click on that, there are certain prompts.<br />
-First - Select the length of you password, and it has to be more than 8 characters and less than 128 characters.
+First - Select the length of you password, and it has to be more than 8 characters and less than 128 characters.<br />
-Next - Click ok if you would like to have uppercase characters, else click cancel.
+Next - Click ok if you would like to have uppercase characters, else click cancel.<br />
-Next - Click ok if you would like to have lowercase characters, else click cancel.
+Next - Click ok if you would like to have lowercase characters, else click cancel.<br />
-Next - Click ok if you would like to have numericals, else click cancel.
+Next - Click ok if you would like to have numericals, else click cancel.<br />
-Next - Click ok if you would like to have special characters, else click cancel.
+Next - Click ok if you would like to have special characters, else click cancel.<br />

 You must select atleast one character type to proceed.